pub-calculator-io/percentage-calculator-online/readme.md

-# Percentage Calculator Online WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Percentage Calculator Online Widget for WordPress

 Percent calculator to calculate percentage of a number online.
 The calculator can find percentages and calculate discounts, taxes, and tips.